 There are 3 parts to German chocolate cake.
 Let’s discuss all 3 so you feel prepared and confident when you try it.

-If you’ve tried my tuxedo cake, chocolate cream cheese bundt cake, or this chocolate layer cake then you are familiar with the cake itself.
+If you’ve tried my tuxedo cake, black forest cake, or regular chocolate cake then you are familiar with the cake itself.
 It’s simply my favorite chocolate cake recipe.
 Sour cream, oil, eggs, and buttermilk keep it extremely moist.
 Cocoa powder supplies all our chocolate flavor, which is enhanced with a little espresso powder.
 The espresso powder is optional if you don’t keep any.
 You’ll also need hot liquid to properly dissolve and bloom the cocoa power.
 You can use hot water or hot coffee.
 The cake won’t taste like coffee, I promise, but the chocolate flavor will certainly be deep and divine!
 An upgrade, if you will.

 Speaking of cocoa, make sure you’re using natural unsweetened cocoa and not dutch-process.
 Remember the difference between natural cocoa powder and dutch-process cocoa powder?